MikePia/structjour/readme.md

 Import from DAS Trader Pro or Interactive Broker Statements.
 If requested I plan to include other brokers' statements.

-Tickets are divided into trades and displayed showing entries, exits, PnL, and the diff between initial entry and exit and some other stuff.
+Individual trading transactionas are combined into tickets and tickets are combined into trades.
+Trades are displayed showing ticket entries, exits, PnL, and the diff between initial entry and exit and some other stuff.

 A place to enter your initial target and stoploss can detect when the stop is violated and figures the lost PnL.
 The loss amount can be edited to reflect loss of real or potential PnL due to breaking your rules.